• Home

 NEWS

 In cooperation with Kars Tuinder (Photohostel & Photocafe in Bangkok) we granted two Queer photography projects in Thailand.
 Out of 7 applications, we selected Khant Khant (a photographer from Myanmar), who will capture Queer persons who fled from Myanmar and now living in a refugee camp in the Northwest of Thailand and Min (Bangkok) who will make a serie about Tomboys in Bangkok.
+We expect the results in the fall of 2025.

 OUR VISION